publishpress/PublishPress-Checklists/readme.txt

 If you choose the “Required” option, it will be impossible to publish without completing the task.

-= Creating New Checklist Requirements =
+= You Can Create New Checklist Requirements =

 You can create new requirements for your checklists by clicking the “Add custom task” link.
 For example, you can require authors to get a green Yoast sign, or force them to run a spell-check before publishing.